 Death toll from Tigray air strike at over 50, health official says

-ADDIS ABABA (Reuters) - The number of civilians killed in an air strike in Ethiopia’s Tigray region has risen to 51 with 33 people still unaccounted for, a health official involved in the response said, disputing the army’s account that the victims were combatants.
+ADDIS ABABA, June 24 (Reuters) - The number of civilians killed in an air strike in Ethiopia's Tigray region has risen to 51 with 33 people still unaccounted for, a health official involved in the response said, disputing the army's account that the victims were combatants.

 The official, who asked not to be identified, spoke on Thursday as medical workers and aid agencies were still scrambling to evacuate dozens of seriously injured patients from the town of Togoga to the regional capital Mekelle, about 25 km to the southeast, two days after the bombing.